apache/openwhisk/docs/actions-actionloop.md

 Note that:

-1. You changed the base language for our target OpenWhisk runtime to use a Ruby language image.
+1. You changed the base Docker image to use a `Ruby` language image.
-1. You changed the launcher script to be a ruby script.
+1. You changed the launcher script from `Python` to `Ruby`.
-1. We had to add `python3` to our Ruby image since our `compile` script is written in Python for this tutorial.
-Of course, you could rewrite the entire `compile` script in Ruby if you wish to.
+1. We had to add a `python3` package to our Ruby image since our `compile` script will be written in Python for this tutorial.
+Of course, you may choose to rewrite the `compile` script in `Ruby` if you wish to as your own exercise.

 ## Implementing the ActionLoop protocol

 This section will take you through how to convert the contents of `launcher.rb` (formerly `launcher.py`) to the target Ruby programming language and implement the `ActionLoop protocol`.

-### What the launcher should do
+### What the launcher needs to do

 Let's recap the steps the launcher must accomplish to implement the `ActionLoop protocol` :